Tracking US flight delays and cancellations in charts

 Transportation Secretary Sean Duffy had warned the percentage could rise to 15-20% if the government shutdown doesn’t end soon.

 Around 10% of scheduled flights on Sunday were canceled, according to aviation analysts at Cirium, making it the fourth worst day for cancellations this year.
-The travel chaos is set to continue this week with more than 4,000 flights canceled from Monday through Thursday, the company said.
+The travel chaos has continued with more than 4,500 flights canceled so far this week, the company said.

 On average, there were roughly 5,600 daily delays and about 340 daily cancellations last year, the FlightAware data shows.